Ericsson/dataplanebook/src/glossary.rst

-      Another situation that may occur, are two programs implementing the same basic algorithm, but one using simple non-vector instructions and the other using more complex and costly (on a per-instrution basis) :term:`SIMD` instructions.
+      Another situation that may occur, are two programs implementing the same basic algorithm, but one using simple non-vector instructions and the other using more complex and costly (on a per-instruction basis) :term:`SIMD` instructions.
 The latter will have likely have better performance, but may well have lower IPC than its non-SIMD counterpart.

-      IPC is also commonly used abbrevition of inter-process communcation.
+      IPC is also commonly used abbreviation of inter-process communication.

    ISA
       An Instruction Set Architecture (ISA) specifies the interface